 Standard document requirements must be met for all applicants, even if you already hold a Real ID compliant out-of-state driver license.

-Out-of-state CDL holders, please view our commercial driver license page for information on obtaining a CDL in the state of Florida.
+Out of state commercial driver license (CDL) holders, please view our commercial driver license page for information on obtaining a CDL in Florida.

 If you are a visitor holding a valid out-of-country license you are not required to obtain a Florida driver license unless you are becoming a permanent Florida resident.